 Unlike an exchange, Exodus does not charge fees for withdrawing from their wallet.
 However, you will be charged network fees which are paid to the miners for sending a transaction.
 Other than the fees that go to the network, Exodus does not charge fees for sending or receiving.

 Unfortunately, Exodus doesn’t allow users to amend transaction fees.
 This can be incredibly frustrating when Bitcoin or Ethereum gas fees are high.
 Hopefully, this will be a feature they will include in the future.

 Exodus makes money from a small portion of the spread on asset exchanges.
 These are typically between 2% – 5%.

 Unlike custodial platforms such as Binance or Coinbase, Exodus does not manage or store your private keys.
 So, in the unfortunate event Exodus was hacked, your crypto assets would be safe.

 Also, they cannot view, access, or control your wallet in any way because all of your wallet’s information is stored locally on your computer.

-Exodus cannot view or reset your password and do not have information in relation to your secret 12 word or private keys.
-With Exodus, you are in complete control of your account, and the safety is in your control.
+Exodus cannot view or reset your password and does not have information in relation to your secret 12 word or private keys.
+With Exodus, you are in complete control of your account, and safety is in your control.

 Exodus will only ever be as safe as the computer it is installed on, your own security practices, or how safely you store your private keys.